Complete Index to World Film: Overview

 The Complete Index to World Film since 1895 contains information on over 518,639 films produced in over 175 countries of the world between 1888 and 2019 and is accessible by all.
 A subscription version is available to libraries and institutions and this version contains no advertising and the additional benefit of over 580,284 references to books and journals.

+Alan Goble

+Title (Year) Director.
+Place is a 2023 documentary portrait of the now-retired ex-civil-servant Alan Goble.